On p-adic L-functions for ${\rm GL}(n)\times{\rm GL}(n-1)$ over totally real fields: Introduction

 Although we don't use automorphic symbols here explicitly, this work was influenced by \citep{dimitrov2011}, where the case $n=2$ is treated with respect to additional non-abelian variables and thereby and a strong connection between $\mathfrak{p}$-adic $L$-functions and the corresponding Galois deformations is established.

-In a future paper we will apply the results presented here to the construction of $\mathfrak{p}$-adic $L$-functions for families of $\mathfrak{p}$-ordinary automorphic representations on $\GL(n)\times \GL(n-1)$ in the sense of Hida.
+In a future paper we will apply the results obtained here to the construction of $p$-adic $L$-functions for families of $p$-ordinary automorphic representations on $\GL(n)\times \GL(n-1)$ in the sense of Hida (cf.\ \cite{hida1995}).

-\paragraph{{\bf Acknowledgements.}} The author thanks Mladen Dimitrov for having provided him with a preliminary version of his article \citep{dimitrov2011}.
+\paragraph{{\bf Acknowledgements.}} The author thanks Binyong Sun for helpful remarks, and Mladen Dimitrov for having provided him with a preliminary version of his article \citep{dimitrov2011}.
 The author is also grateful to the Institut Poincar\'e in Paris and the number theory group at UCLA for their hospitality and good working conditions.
 Finally the author thanks Haruzo Hida for his continuous interest in this work.